louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 ### Practice guideline for the treatment of patients with obsessive-compulsive disorder [^fbb54975].
 The American Journal of Psychiatry (2007).
 Medium credibility.

-Quetiapine augmentation—trial with no efficacy signal reports that in one 16-week, double-blind, placebo-controlled study there was no significant difference between quetiapine and placebo, with a mean final quetiapine dose of 50–400 mg/day and authors noting dosing may have been low.
+Quetiapine augmentation — trial with no efficacy signal reports that in one 16-week, double-blind, placebo-controlled study there was no significant difference between quetiapine and placebo, with a mean final quetiapine dose of 50–400 mg/day and authors noting dosing may have been low.

 ---